 Black Male College Explorers Program

-Mr. Darren Gardner
+Mr. Darren Gardner, MA

 The Black Male College Explorers Program (BMCEP) is an intervention program designed specifically for black males who are potential high school dropouts.
 The goals of the program are to prevent these students from dropping out, facilitate their admission to college, and significantly increase their chance of earning a college degree.
 Middle and high school personnel are asked to identify "at-risk" black males, grades 7 – 11.